centreon/centreon-documentation/versioned_docs/version-24.04/installation/installation-of-centreon-ha/installation.md

 </TabItem>
 <TabItem value="Debian 11" label="Debian 11">

-Now that everything is configured correctly, enable the `read_only` on both database servers by uncommenting the following instruction in the `/etc/mysql/mariadb.conf.d/50-server.cnf` file (i.e., by removing the `#` at the beginning of the line):
+Now that everything is configured correctly, enable the `read_only` on both database servers by uncommenting the **read_only** instruction in the `/etc/mysql/mariadb.conf.d/50-server.cnf` file (i.e., by removing the `#` at the beginning of the line).
+The beggining of the `[server]` section should now look like this:

-* Primary node
+* Active database node

 ```ini
 [server]